-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Assessments (these students are considered Ready for CSU general education English and mathematics classes) Metric 1.6: Percentage of Redesignated Fluent English Proficient students Meeting or Exceeding Standard on the Smarter Balanced Summative Assessments for English Language Arts/Literacy 1.2 Action: Strengthen relational capacity.
-Need: Feeling seen and heard by their teacher, fostering a trusting relationship, and believing that their teacher recognizes and supports their potential.
-Scope: LEA-wide Trust between students and teachers is foundational to creating a safe learning environment where students feel secure to take risks, ask questions, and express themselves.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Assessments (these students are considered Ready for CSU general education English and mathematics classes) Metric 1.6: Percentage of Redesignated Fluent English Proficient students Meeting or Exceeding Standard on the Smarter Balanced Summative Assessments for English Language Arts/Literacy 1.2 Action: Action is being removed: Strengthen relational capacity.
+Need: While the action outlined above benefits all students, data indicates that our English Learners (EL), Foster Youth (FY), and Low-Income (LI) students are feeling not seen and heard by their teacher, fostering a trusting relationship, and believing that their teacher recognizes and supports their potential and their peers.
+Targeted actions are necessary to enhance their opportunities for safety and belonging for our ELs, FY and LI.
+Trust between students and teachers is foundational to creating a safe learning environment where students feel secure to take risks, ask questions, and express themselves.
 This trust is crucial for effective learning and personal growth.
 When students perceive that their teachers believe in their potential, they are more likely to be motivated and engaged in their learning.
 This belief helps to unlock students' intrinsic motivation and encourages them to strive for their best.
 Fostering strong, supportive relationships can lead to improved academic outcomes.
-Students who feel supported are more likely to attend school regularly, participate actively, and achieve higher academic standards. the CAHKS Metric 1.8: Percentage of
+Students who feel supported are more likely to attend school regularly, participate actively, and achieve higher academic standards.
+Metric 1.7: Percentage of students reporting Strongly Agree or Agree to Academic Motivation on the CAHKS Metric 1.8: Percentage of students reporting Strongly Agree or Agree to School Connectedness on the CAHKS Metric 1.9: Percentage of students reporting Strongly Agree or Agree to Caring Adult Relationships on the CAHKS 2025 26 Local Scope: I Control and Accountability Plan for Mountain View-Los A Itos Union High School District Page 68 of 1: